Exploring OMOP concepts with R

 • The concept table can be queried using R to retrieve specific attributes of concepts

-• Concepts can be filtered based on their domain and vocabulary
+• Concepts can be filtered based on their domain, vocabulary and class

 • Standard concepts are those that are recommended for use in analyses within the OMOP framework